morganthomas/winning-arguments/winning-arguments.md

 Aristotle is the earliest writer I'm aware of to have asserted this law, when he wrote "there cannot be an intermediate between contradictories, but of one subject we must either affirm or deny any one predicate." (*Metaphysics*, Book IV, Part 7)

 The law of the excluded middle is a feature of the standard rules for first-order logic, and it is a popular idea among logicians that the law is true.
-However, it is also a fairly popular idea that the law is false.
+However, it is also a fairly popular idea that the law is not true.
 Here are some possible examples of statements that are neither true nor false:

 * "Christianity is a good religion."
 Whether Christianity is a good religion depends on what one thinks makes for a good religion.
 Some would argue there is no such thing as a good religion, and Christianity has been a net bad for the world.
 Others would argue that Christianity is not only a good religion, but the only good religion.
 There are many perspectives in between.
 One may argue that this multiplicity of conflicting perspectives, each with at least a grain of truth to it, means that "Christianity is a good religion" is neither true nor false.
 * "Science is reliable."
 Reliable in what sense?
 Science is not reliable in the sense that following the scientific method doesn't guarantee that you will arrive at the truth, and scientists seem to make mistakes and get things wrong frequently.
 Science is reliable in the sense that we can rely on it to continue to provide us with new knowledge as long as people continue to follow the method.
 Science is probably reliable and unreliable in other senses too.
 So "science is reliable" isn't a specific enough statement to be true or false.